Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Experiment

 \subsection{Zero-shot Evaluation}

-\textbf{Finding 1:} \textit{\method demonstrates remarkable zero-shot forecasting capabilities across multiple benchmarks. } On the GIFT-Eval benchmark, as presented in Table~\ref{tab:zero-shot_gift}, $\method_{\text{base}}$ (50M) achieves the best MASE and the second-best CRPS when compared to state-of-the-art task-specific deep learning methods and other TSFMs.
+\textbf{Finding 1:} \textit{\method achieves superior zero-shot forecasting performance with significantly higher parameter efficiency and learns highly transferable representations..} On the GIFT-Eval benchmark, as presented in Table~\ref{tab:zero-shot_gift}, $\method_{\text{base}}$ (53M) achieves the best MASE and the second-best CRPS among state-of-the-art task-specific deep learning methods and other TSFMs.
 Notably, $\method_{\text{small}}$ (23M) surpasses both Toto and Sundial in MASE, despite having a parameter count that is 6.6 and 5.6 times smaller, respectively.
 On the TSLib benchmark, as shown in Figure \ref{fig:zero-shot_tslib}, our lightweight $\method_{\text{mini}}$ (10M) surpasses the performance of both recent advanced TSFMs and the majority of full-shot deep learning models.
-Compared with other TSFMs, \method achieves a significant improvement in predictive performance.
+These results confirm that \method delivers a significant improvement in predictive capability without relying on massive scale.
+Furthermore, we demonstrate in Appendix~\ref{app:classification_results} that these learned representations are highly transferable to downstream classification tasks.